pyvisa/pyvisa-py/docs/source/installation.rst

 On Windows, you may have to uninstall the USBTMC specific driver installed by Windows and re-install a generic driver.

+Note that on Windows, devices that are already open cannot be detected and will not be returned by ``ResourceManager.list_resources``.

 Another useful reference for how to configure your system is h ttps://github.com/python-ivi/python-usbtmc.